floraison/flor/doc/procedures/README.md

 * [shuffle, sample](shuffle.md) - Returns a shuffled version of an array.
 * [slice, index](slice.md) - Takes an array or a string and returns a slice of it (a new array or a new string).
 * [stall](stall.md) - Mostly used in flor tests.
 Stalls the current branch of execution.
-* [downcase, lowercase, lowcase, upcase, uppercase, capitalize, snakecase, snake_case](strings.md) - "downcase", "upcase", "capitalize", etc.
+* [downcase, lowercase, lowcase, upcase, uppercase, capitalize, snakecase, snake_case, camelcase, camelCase](strings.md) - "downcase", "upcase", "capitalize", etc.
 * [timestamp, ltimestamp](timestamp.md) - Places a string timestamp in f.ret.
 * [to-array, to-object](to_array.md) - Turns the argument into an array or an object.
 * [type-of, type](type_of.md) - returns the type of argument or the incoming f.ret.